mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * If the submitted username and/or password are less than 6 characters long, it returns a status code 406 and a "Username and/or Password don't meet length standards!" response.
 > * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
-// sample request body for the '/api/users' PUT route
+// sample request body for this route
 {
     "user_id": 6,
     "username": "manager123",